MATARIKI

 Where do the Pleiades go?

-The cluster is part of the zodiacal constellation of Taurus which lay near the path of the Sun, the ecliptic (and the Moon).
-In angular measurements, they are one degree from the ecliptic, which is the width of your pinky at arms-length.
+The Pleiades star cluster is part of the zodiacal constellation Taurus, which lies close to the ecliptic—the apparent path of the Sun across the sky—and near the path of the Moon.
+In angular terms, the cluster sits just one degree from the ecliptic, roughly the width of your pinky finger at arm’s length.

 What is heliacal rising?